 - Protect your house with flea control sprays

 To become larvae, flea eggs need shaded, damp environments like decks, porches, and cracks in the flooring.
-In fact, your backyard sandbox is a great place for cat flea larvae to develop.
+Your backyard sandbox is a great place for cat flea larvae to develop.
 This stage can last anywhere from five to 18 days.

 After the larval stage, fleas develop into pupae.
 These egg-shaped, silk-like cocoons nest in dark, moist environments.
 This stage lasts one to two weeks until the adult flea makes its way out of its cocoon.